open/close all folders

 - Powered by a Forsaken Child: Algol sacrificed himself to create the Soul Calibur.

-- Rated M for Manly: Only person known to have tamed the evil in Soul Edge and not be controlled by it, wields both the Edge and Calibur simultaneously, and has a definite Houkuto no Ken vibe about him.
+- Rated M for Manly: He's the only person known to have tamed the evil in Soul Edge and not be controlled by it, wields both Soul Edge and Soul Calibur simultaneously, and has a definite Houkuto no Ken vibe about him.
 He fits.

 - Slouch of Villainy: As seen here.◊

-- Soulcalibur V turns this into his finishing move.
+- Soulcalibur V turns this into his finishing move, where he crushes his enemy under his throne while lounging on it.

-- SNK Boss: In Tower of Lost Souls if you fight him fairly.
+- In Tower of Lost Souls if you fight him fairly.

 - Retains this status in V, minus the spoilered exploit.
 If he has two meters stored he will sidestep and react with a 10+ hit juggle combo that takes away 80% of your health.